Acrylic Painting on Canvas Team Bonding Art Jamming Singapore Visual Arts Centre

 Contestants need to complete an original work that meets the above theme alone.
 This work cannot borrow from or plagiarize any painting or completely copy the picture.

-The registration period is from 12:00 pm on 1 August 2025 to 6:00 pm on 30 October, 2025.
-Participants who register on or after 12:01 pm on October 30, 2025 will not be considered.
+The registration period is from April 1st, 2025 to September 30, 2025.
+Participants who register after September 30, 2025 will not be considered.

 Participants are required to fill in the registration information and pay the registration fee ($28).
 You will receive a registration confirmation email within one week after successful registration.